 C Assessment of risk: What are the hazards/cause of hazards?
 Who might be harmed and how?
 Control Measures What are we already doing?
 Do you need to do anything else to reduce/ manage this risk?
 Action by who/ when?
-Date completed with children; - supervising children when accessing the internet. • Particular consideration will need to be given to the learning needs and objectives of children with SEND, to ensure, for e.g. that they receive appropriate preparation for adulthood. • We will develop remote education so that it is integrated into school curriculum planning.
-Remote education may need to be an essential component in the delivery of the school curriculum for some pupils, alongside classroom teaching, or in the case of a local lockdown.
+Date completed school curriculum for some pupils, alongside classroom teaching, or in the case of a local lockdown.
 We are therefore expected to plan to ensure any pupils educated at home for some of the time are given the support they need to master the curriculum and so make good progress.
-Refer to Remote education during Coronavirus (Covid-19). • In our regular communications with parents we will continue to emphasise and promote online safety for those pupils who are not attending the school.
-Physical Education, School Sport and Physical Activity (PESSPA) • We have the flexibility to decide how physical education, sport and physical activity will be provided whilst following the measures in our system of controls although contact sports should not take place. • Sports whose national governing bodies have developed guidance under the principles of the government's guidance on team sport and been approved by the government are permitted.
-We must only provide team sports on the list available in Guidance on the phased return of sport and Refer to: • Guidance on the phased return of sport and recreation • Working safely during coronavirus (COVID-19) for providers of grassroots sports and gym / leisure facilities • Sport England for grassroot sport • Youth Sport Trust AfPE COVID-19: Interpreting the Government Guidance in a PESSPA
+Refer to Remote education during Coronavirus (Covid-19).
+In our regular communications with parents we will continue to emphasise and promote online safety for those pupils who are not attending the school.
+Physical Education, School Sport and Physical Activity (PESSPA) We have the flexibility to decide how physical education, sport and physical activity will be provided whilst following the measures in our system of controls although contact sports should not take place.
+Sports whose national governing bodies have developed guidance under the principles of the government's guidance on team sport and been approved by the government are permitted.
+We must only provide team sports on the list available in Guidance on the phased return of sport and recreation.
+Pupils will be kept in consistent groups, sports equipment thoroughly cleaned between each use by different individual groups, and contact sports avoided.
+Outdoor sports will be prioritised where possible, and large indoor spaces used where it is not, maximising distancing between pupils and paying scrupulous attention to cleaning and hygiene.
+External facilities can also be used in line with government guidance for the use of, and travel to and from, those facilities. education during coronavirus (Covid-19) and the Section below on Contingency Planning Refer to: Guidance on the phased return of sport and recreation Working safely during coronavirus (COVID-19) for providers of grassroots sports and gym / leisure facilities Sport England for grassroot sport Youth Sport Trust AfPE COVID-19: Interpreting the Government Guidance in a PESSPA Context and 'frequently asked questions' for PE staff.
+Swim England - for guidance on school swimming We are able to work with external coaches, clubs and